 | Can I defer my first payment?

-Yes, you may defer your first payment up to 90 days on purchase transactions.
+Yes, you may qualify to defer your first payment up to 45 days.
+Interest is not deferred.

 | Can my payments be automatically deducted from my bank account?

 Yes, just let your Sales Representative know prior to your loan closing.

 | Does Essex offer repossessed boats for sale?

 No, Essex does not currently list any boats for sale.

 | What documents are needed to transfer ownership into my name?